National Debate Coaches Association National Championships

 Current Coach -- Marist School (2020-present)

-Debate is first and foremost a safe and educational activity so we should do our best to keep it that way
+Debate is first and foremost a safe, fun, and educational activity so we should do our best to keep it that way

-TL;DR: I am a tech judge and I really enjoy debate so do what you are best at.
+TL;DR: I am a tech judge and I will vote off my flow.
+Please do whatever you do best and enjoy the round.

 General important stuff: